borisirota/SPlus-sleep-monitoring-client/README.md

-This code developed based on analyzing of S+ Resmed Andorid app and sniffing of bluetooth communication with device.
+This code developed based on analyzing of S+ ResMed Andorid app and sniffing of bluetooth communication with device.

 **This script was developed and tested on windows 8.1 x64**